MoAmrYehia/Harmonies/README.md

 #### State of the art
 In this part we reimplemented this [paper](https://arxiv.org/abs/1706.05587v3) using PyTorch for auto-cropping a person from an image.
 We used the same concept of image segmentation and instead of adding masks, we return a PNG photo.

+#### Implementation details
+[detectron2](https://detectron2.readthedocs.io/) is a pytorch based, easy to use library for image segmentation.

+By feeding an image to detectron2 it produces a bunch of useful outputs, we are interested in two of them.
+`output['instances'].pred_classes` and `output['instances'].pred_masks`.
+The first is an array of class labels telling us which object is being segmented (class 0 => person).
+The second is an array of bit masks that segment the respective objects in `pred_classes`.
+By choosing the bit masks corresponding to persons (class 0), converting them to `uint8`, summing them over the last axis, capping the values between 0 and 1 and multiplying the matrix by 255, we get the alpha layer of the output image.
+Then we just stack this layer with the input RGB image and we get a png image where only people are visible.

+> **NOTE**
+> If you're running on a GPU, then the line `cfg.MODEL.DEVICE = 'cpu'` should be removed to reduce latency, however, if, like us, you are going to deploy this app to azure app service, this line is important.

 #### Prerequisites
 To install all dependencies run:
 ```